 - Separation anxiety problems

-- Fearful behaviours (fear of people, fear of noises etc.)
+- Fearful behaviours (fear of people, vet visits, travel etc.)

 - Destructive behaviours (chewing, digging, scratching etc.)